 "Ahh, Nellie, Nellie..."
 William shook his head sadly.

 John and William exchanged a sombre look, knowing full well what they were likely to find next door.
 "Do you have a shovel at hand, William?"

 "Then we must do what we can."

 "And with haste.
 My boys will help.
 How is it on this side, John?"

 John peered up and down the street.
-“I can see smoke from all but the blacksmith’s house and the shoemaker’s.”
-He looked up at the snow covering the McNamara’s roof.
-“Twill be a fair avalanche when the snow comes off the roof and the thaw will be a flood.”
+"I can see smoke from all but the blacksmith's house and the shoemaker's."
+He looked up at the snow covering the McNamara's roof.
+"Twill be a fair avalanche if the snow comes off the roof."

 "But we cannot stand by and do nothing.
 There will be many in need of help."

 "Well then, we must begin with Old Nellie."